EliLillyCo/pytest-wdl/docs/source/manual.md

 #### Miniwdl

 * `task_name`: Name of the task to run, e.g. for a WDL file that does not have a workflow.
+This takes precedence over `workflow_name`.
 * `inputs_file`: Specify the inputs.json file to use, or the path to the inputs.json file to write, instead of a temp file.

 ## Configuration